shtef21/expense-tracker/README.md

 - Written in React + Vite, using Firebase realtime database

 - For the app to work, you need to insert your own Firebase DB config in `/src/config.js`.
-To be precise, you need to create the file and create object and values that are missing in `/src/logic/hooks.js` file.
+To be precise, you need to create the file and create object and values that are used in `/src/logic/hooks.js` file.